freeauth/freeauth/README.md

 We categorize and demonstrate the functionality of FreeAuth into three parts: email ownership authentication, commitment generation, and statement generation:

 - **Email Ownership Authentication:**  In this section, the Prover connects with the Verifier using TLS Oracle, followed by a connection with the Server for standard email authentication.
-The core functions are implemented in **FreeAuth/TestSMTP*.cpp**.
+The core functions are implemented in **TestFreeAuth/TestSMTP*.cpp**.
 Further details of the function can be found in Section 3.4.
 - **Commitment Generation:**  In this section, Prover interacts with Verifier and generates a commitment to the data exchanged during the email ownership authentication process.
-The core functions are implemented in **FreeAuth/TestSingleCommit*.cpp**.
+The core functions are implemented in **TestFreeAuth/TestSingleCommit*.cpp**.
 Further details of the function can be found in Appendix F.1.
 - **Statement Generation：**In this section, Prover independently selectively discloses information related to email addresses through non-interactive zero-knowledge proofs(ZKPs).
-The core functions are implemented in **FreeAuth/StatementGenaration**.
+The core functions are implemented in **TestFreeAuth/StatementGenaration**.
 Further details of the function can be found in Appendix F.2.

 We provide a demo of a third-party email client to demonstrate our email ownership authentication process.
-The core functions are implemented in **FreeAuth/ApplicationDemo**
+The core functions are implemented in **TestFreeAuth/ApplicationDemo**

-## Structure
+## Code Structure

-**FreeAuth/:** This folder contains the main FreeAuth code.
+**FreeAuth/:** This folder contains the implementation of FreeAuth's base functionality, including 2PC-AES-GCM and more.

-- **FreeAuth/Lib*:** These files contain the implementation of FreeAuth's base functionality, including 2PC-AES-GCM and more.
+**TestFreeAuth/: **This folder contains the tests of FreeAuth's appliaction functionality, including three main parts of FreeAuth and an application demo.

-- **FreeAuth/TestSMTP*:** These files contain the implementation of email ownership authentication for Prover, Verifier and Server.
+- **TestFreeAuth/TestSMTP*:** These files contain the implementation of email ownership authentication for Prover, Verifier and Server.
 A local presentation of the email ownership authentication functionality can be achieved by running these three files.
-- **FreeAuth/TestSingleCommit*:** These files contain the implementation of commitment generation for Prover and Verifier.
+- **TestFreeAuth/TestSingleCommit*:** These files contain the implementation of commitment generation for Prover and Verifier.
 A local presentation of the commitment generation functionality can be achieved by running these two files.
-- **FreeAuth/StatementGeneration:** This folder contains zero-knowledge proof code for three statements generation based on [arkworks-rs](https://github.com/arkworks-rs/groth16.git).
+- **TestFreeAuth/StatementGeneration:** This folder contains zero-knowledge proof code for three statements generation based on [arkworks-rs](https://github.com/arkworks-rs/groth16.git).
 A local presentation of zero-knowledge proof generation for the three statements can be achieved by running these files.
-- **FreeAuth/ApplicationDemo:** This folder contains the email client demo based on VUE3.js and Electron, integrated with FreeAuth's email ownership authentication.
+- **TestFreeAuth/ApplicationDemo:** This folder contains the email client demo based on VUE3.js and Electron, integrated with FreeAuth's email ownership authentication.

 **boringssl/:** This directory contains a tweaked version of  [BoringSSL](https://github.com/google/boringssl.git).
 BoringSSL is a fork of OpenSSL that is designed to meet Google's needs.
 DiStefano uses BoringSSL for TLS functionality, so we inherited it and made some more modifications for FreeAuth.